architect/arc.codes/src/views/docs/en/reference/app.arc/views.md

 description: Share view code across `@http` functions
 ---

 Configure the location of view code.
-Architect considers copies view code into HTTP GET handler Lambda functions.
+Architect copies view code to all HTTP GET handler functions by default.

-You can also specify to only copy view code to specific lambda functions by listing them directly.
+You can also specify only the routes you want views copied to with the `@views` pragma.

 ## Syntax

 - Routes should be existing `@http` routes.